LACMIP/emu/docs/_documentation/projects.md

 Commencement Date
 : Select the day that the collections/research-related request was initiated or the outreach event occurred.

+Notification Date (=End Date)
+: Do not use this field, except when specifying the end dates for exhibits, loans, and field trips.

 ## Objects tab

 {% include figure image_path="/assets/images/projects_objects.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab in the Projects module." %}

 Objects Associated With Project nested table
 : Any cataloged specimen lots associated with the event or request should be attached to this table.
 Do so by opening the Catalogue module from within the _Object_ field and searching.
 Sort your results by catalog number.
-Select all resulting records in the Catalogue module and drag them into the _Objects Associated With Project_ table. **Note:** After the Projects record is saved, it will be visible on the object's [Project tab](https://lacmip.github.io/emu/documentation/catalogue/#project-tab) in the Catalogue module.
+Select all resulting records in the Catalogue module and drag them into the _Objects Associated With Project_ table. **Note:** After the Projects record is saved, it will be visible on the corresponding [Project tab](https://lacmip.github.io/emu/documentation/catalogue/#project-tab) on the Catalogue records.

-**Only attach objects** to records in the Projects module for specimens **that you, researchers, or visitors came in direct contact with** to fullfill a request.
+**Only attach Catalogue records** for specimens **that were physically handled** to fullfill requests.
 {: .notice--warning}

 {% include figure image_path="/assets/images/projects_objects_drag.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab in the Projects module." %}